cloudfoundry-attic/warden/README.md

 * `warden-client` -- client (Ruby)
 * `em-warden-client` -- client (Ruby's EventMachine)

+For information on how to run the warden server and interact with it at the command line, see the [warden server readme](warden/README.md).
 ## License

 The project is licensed under the Apache 2.0 license (see the